FoofooTheGuy/Miichanic_Plugin/New Installer/README.md

 # Miichanic's Tool Box Installer 2.00

-An internet connection is required for the app to download the required files!
+An internet connection is required for the program to download the required files!
 (Miichanic.3gx and boot.firm)
 ---

 - This is an installer for the Miichanic plugin made using WinAPI and Microsoft Visual Studio 2022.